5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 ### Fixing falsely reported OpenCore version

 It can happen that the OpenCore version info stored in the NVRAM is not updated automatically and is therefore displayed incorrectly in Kext Updater or Hackintool.
-The problem was fixed in OC 0.6.7 by simply not writing the version info into NVRAM at all, but the wrong version will reside in NVRAM until you delete it.
+The problem was fixed in OC 0.6.7 by simply not writing the version info into NVRAM at all, but the wrong version will reside in NVRAM until deletion.
 To fix it, do the following:

 - Create a new child element under **NVRAM > Delete > 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102**
 - call it `opencore-version`
 - Save the config and reboot
 After restarting, the correct OC version should be displayed and you can delete the entry again.

+Alternatively, you can use Terminal to delete the key (no restart required):

+`sudo nvram -d 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:opencore-version`

 ## VII.
 Prohibit SMBIOS injection in other OSes: